messense/dav-server-rs/README.md

 - you can supply a "locksystem" that handles the webdav locks

-With some glue code, this handler can be used from HTTP server libraries/frameworks such as hyper or actix-web.
+With some glue code, this handler can be used from HTTP server libraries/frameworks such as hyper or actix-web (actix-web with a few hacks because webdav_handler uses tokio_threadpool::blocking;
+see examples/actix-web.rs).

+# Implemented standards.

 Currently passes the "http", "basic", "copymove", "locks", and "props" checks of the Webdav Litmus Test testsuite.
 That's all of the base